Equalization Payments in an Arizona Divorce

 The court had the discretion to accept Husband’s testimony on those matters.
 See Vincent v.
 Nelson, 238 Ariz.
 150, 155 (App.
 2015) (“[T]he family court is in the best position to judge the credibility of witnesses and resolve conflicting evidence, and appellate courts generally defer to the findings of the family court.”).

 If you have questions about equalization payments in an Arizona divorce case, you should seriously consider contacting the attorneys at Hildebrand Law, PC.
-Our Arizona community property and family law attorneys have over 100 years of combined experience successfully representing clients in community property and family law cases.
+Our Arizona community property and family law attorneys have decades of combined experience successfully representing clients in community property and family law cases.

 Our family law firm has earned numerous awards such as US News and World Reports Best Arizona Family Law Firm, US News and World Report Best Divorce Attorneys, “Best of the Valley” by Arizona Foothills readers, and “Best Arizona Divorce Law Firms” by North Scottsdale Magazine.